 Ads tie in perfectly with Instagram Stories, which we have just brought up.
 You’ll find several success cases on Instagram’s blog such as Dunkin, who had a 20% lower cost per video view with the polling sticker feature.
 Moreover, 20% of people who watched the ad, voted on the poll.

 As of June 4th, Instagram is allowing brands to boost organic posts as ads.
 This means that accounts who create posts with the ‘paid partnership’ tool now have an option to ‘allow my business partner to boost’.
-With this feature, brands can reach bigger audiences beyond the users that follow the accounts involved in the partnership.
+With this feature, brands can reach larger audiences beyond the users that follow the accounts involved in the partnership.

 Tips for Instagram Ads